mprinc/docker.github.io/engine/swarm/swarm-tutorial/inspect-service.md

 ---

-When you have [deployed a service](deploy-service.md) to your swarm, you can use the Docker CLI to see details about the service running in the swarm.
+When you have [deployed a service](deploy-service.md) to your swarm, you can use the Docker CLI to <span class='definition'>see details about the service</span> running in the swarm.

 1. If you haven't already, open a terminal and ssh into the machine where you run your manager node.
 For example, the tutorial uses a machine named